 Starting up the bot is a matter of copy & paste from the documentation, modulo some syntax changes.
-If you have seen this talk before, I used to mention some gotcha at this point.
+If you have seen this talk a year ago, I used to mention some gotcha at this point.
 It's fixed and gone now.
 This really is everything you have to do.